fullstackjournalists/intro-to-coding-for-journalists/self-guided-tips.md

 At this writing, we have only released the full course material for Weeks 1-3.
 Keep an eye on the repository for more lessons to drop!

-### Do The Reading!

-**The readings are not optional.** Ya gotta read the book!
-You won't be able to finish the lab or assignments -- and you won't pick up the skills -- unless you do the readings, particularly the ones in the assigned text.
-You need them to actually get through this course and learn what's being taught here.

 ### Do The Diagnostics!

 Sure, you could skip the quizzes.
 But you're really shorting yourself if you do.